TheProdigyLeague/NYSE_ABC/LEGALESE.md

   With domain administrators, of course.
 Even a fifth grader understands that if you’re a student working hard on being a worker for an organization that uses Google services, your domain administrator and resellers who manage your account will have access to your Google Account!
 So, they might as well be able to:

-* Access and retain information infrastructure stored in your account, like your email privileges
+* Access and retain information ℹ️ infrastructure stored in your account, like your email privileges
 * View, edit, and modify statistical analysis regarding your account, like comprehensive app installation
 * Literally change your account password and share it with other businessness
 * Shadow ban and/or limit access, or terminate your account access all together